The Clean Waters Task Force (CWTF) began over seven years ago as a means to coordinate water quality initiatives

 - To help facilitate and implement the recommendations of the Green Ribbon Committee(GRC), ensuring a measure of responsibility and accountability to the GRC's process.

 - To designate use of Chesapeake Bay Preservation Area Board and Wetlands Board Civil Penalties Fund for restoration projects.

-The Clean Waters Task Force convenes the third Thursday of every month in the Public Works Large Conference Room, located in Building 2, at 8:30 a.m.
+The Clean Waters Task Force convenes the second Friday of every other month in the Joint-Use Library at 8:30 a.m.

 1700 College Crescent, TCC Campus, Room L 102

 |March 20, 2014